fizwit/CircularCalendar/README.md

-# Big Calendar
+# Circular Calendar

-Big Calendar is an anual calander that prints at a size of 36 inche square.
-The calendar is circular.
-The new year starts at the 12 Noon position.
-The months are aranged in a circle on the outside edge.

-In the center of the calander radian lines indecate the length of each day.
-The Lines are drawn in half inch scale.
-Half Inch equals one hour.
+Circular Calendar is an annual calendar that prints at a size of 36 inches square.
+The calendar is circular with the months arranged on the outside edge with the New Year at the Noon position.
+The radian lines in the center of the calendar indicate sunrise and sunset for each day.
+The sunrise sunset times are drawn at half scale and can be read with architect scale.
+Half inch equals one hour.
+To read Sunrise time, place the zero of an Architects scale on the innermost circle.
+Sunrise is the outer edge of the radian, and sunset is the end of the radian line.
+The sunset sunrise times are to read from the half-scale rule.
+Four and a half on the scale is equivalent to 4:30AM.

-The Sunrise and Sunset for each day can be read by placing the Zero of an Archetects ruler on the inner most circle.
-An 18" Architect scale is needed to read sunset times which are past 22:00 hours during the longest days of summer.
-Sunrise will apear where it should at around 4" to 6" inches which can be directly converted to hours and minutes.
+An 18" Architect scale is needed to read sunset times for the longest days, which are past 22:00 hours during the days of summer.
 Full and new moon are displayed.
-The Chinese (Lunar) version was created because the months align with the Lunar cycle.
-New Moon times are GST which is why they do not perfectly align with the Lunar calander.
+The Chinese (Lunar) version aligns with the Lunar cycle of the new moon.
+New Moon times are GST which is why they do not perfectly align with the Lunar calendar.

-The lunar feature is defined as a single PS object.
+The lunar feature is a single PS object.

 ### How to convert ps to pdf
 To render from source Ghostscript is required.
 Use ps2pdf command.